Discover everything you need to know about the Tavern Brawler in Baldur’s Gate 3 and how it works with best classes.

 - Experiment with a Barbarian Sniper with Throw Weapons and Eagle Heart.

-- Make sure you have enough supply of Elixir of Hill Giant Strength to trivialize the game.
+- Make sure you have enough supply of Elixir of Hill Giant Strength to maximize damage from the feat.

 - Your bonuses will be STR + STR when your STR is higher than your DEX.
 However, the bonuses will be STR + DEX when your DEX is higher.